Insurance carriers who have embraced the use of technology have enjoyed exponential growth in the past decade.

 Wearable technologies such as smartwatches and fitness trackers along with smart home appliances and medical devices have contributed to an avalanche of actionable data.
 And insurers that rely heavily on data are taking note.

 Insurance providers are able to understand their audience on a deeper level, resulting in innovative insurance products, customized pricing, and fast delivery.

 The use of smart devices will only continue to grow with the expectation that up to 64 billion devices will be connected by 2025.

 This is why the Internet of Things is being leveraged by the insurance industry.
 IoT refers to the network of physical objects with built-in software that automates the exchange of data with other devices over the internet.

 It is one of the main driving forces behind the current digital transformation of the insurance industry.
 The global IoT insurance market value is projected to reach $43 billion in 2022.

-This way insurers can use customer data from devices to better understand their customers’ needs.
+IoT will enable insurers to use customer data from devices to better understand their customers’ needs.

-Insurance companies can leverage the real-time data it gets from various devices to improve risk assessment, set rates, mitigate risk, and prevent losses.
+Insurance companies can leverage the real-time data it gets from various devices to improve risk assessment and risk scores, set rates, mitigate risk, and prevent losses.

 Insurers Are Already Experimenting with IoT

 By sharing direct data in real-time, IoT gives insureds the ability to influence their policy pricing.
-Customers today are happy to share personal information with carriers if it means cheaper insurance policies.
+Policyholders today are happy to share some personal health data with carriers if it means cheaper insurance policies.
 IoT is already transforming the health insurance sector.